ska-telescope/ska-sdp-global-sky-model/docs/src/userguide/overview.rst

 Local Sky Model:
 ~~~~~~~~~~~~~~~~

-OWhen performing a local sky model search, the following steps are taken:
+When performing a local sky model search, the following steps are taken:
 Initial Selection: Rough pixels within the cone search area are identified.
 Refinement: These rough pixels are then filtered further based on their precise pixel locations.